aniket-bhadra/llm-systems-and-rag/notes.md

 - **Microsoft Bing:** Image and text search compression
 - **OpenAI:** Embedding storage optimization
 - **Vector DBs that use it:** Faiss-based systems, some Pinecone configurations

-**Example:** Google compresses webpage embeddings using PQ.
-Instead of storing full vectors for billions of pages, they store compressed codes using 10-20x less memory.
+- **YouTube:** Video recommendation embeddings compression
+- **Instagram:** Photo similarity search with compressed vectors
+- **Uber:** Location-based service matching with compressed coordinates

+**Example:**  YouTube uses PQ to store compressed video embeddings so when you watch a cooking video, it can quickly find similar cooking content without storing massive vectors for millions of videos.

 ---